 While building the shed, we decided we wanted a pop of color for the door.
 And to tie in the cedar fence with the shed, we decided on using cedar.
 Now, this door was very simple to build, probably less than an hour of work times.
-But why don’t I stop talking and explain to you how to build a simple cedar door for a shed.
+But why don’t I stop talking and explain to you how to build a cedar shed door.
 Want to see how we build this shed, start at creating a blueprint.

 Something to note: The cedar boards will dry out in the sun (shrink).
 So let them sit in the sun for a couple of days before using, we didn’t do this and now our boards have a 1/4″ gap between the boards.